 Recap: Tara's in Kelly's room, in full on nutter mode as she listens to Kelly's outgoing phone message over and over.
-Meanwhile, Kelly and Greg arrive home after another date and are playing kissy face on the deck when Tara bursts outside, then looks fake startled when she sees them and goes, "Oh!
+Meanwhile, Kelly and Greg arrive home after another date and are playing kissy face on the deck when Tara bursts outside, then looks fake startled when she sees them and exclaims, "Oh!
 Sorry!"
 She claims she heard noises and was just checking it out.
 After she goes back inside, Greg asks Kelly how it's going with her and Tara living under the same roof - and Kelly says it's all good, except that her roommates aren't exactly thrilled about living with the creepy weirdo.
 The two start kissing again, and we see that Tara's glaring at them through the window blinds, mimicking Kelly's voice as she recites the outgoing phone message.
 Yikes.

 Brandon, Steve, Joe, Donna, Clare, and Susan pack up an SUV with camping gear and quickly hit the road.
 After driving for a few hours, they pull over at a service station and the guys ogle three attractive young women who are attempting to change their tire.
-Donna, Clare, and Susan (I'm just going to refer to them as DCS in this episode, 'cause otherwise it's too hard) urge their men to help the ladies out...and they don't need much convincing.
+Donna, Clare, and Susan (I'm just going to refer to them as DCS in this episode, 'cause it's too hard otherwise) urge their men to help the ladies out...and they don't need much convincing.
 The three women are thrilled to get help, introduce themselves, and tell the guys they're from Parry Sound, Ontario.
 I don't remember their names (or care), so I'm just going to refer to them as the Canucks.
 DCS watch their boyfriends yuk it up with the Canucks and look jealous, and Clare pronounces that all men are pigs.
 The Canucks tell the guys they're going camping, and Joe says they're also on a camping trip - then motions over to DCS and says they're with their girlfriends.
 This admission annoys Steve (because he's a pig), and then he, Brandon, and Joe help the ladies change their tire.
 I sense a pointless storyline ahead.
-And that goes double for this next sub-plot..
+And that goes double for this next subplot..

 Colin's loft.
 Valerie answers the door and comes face-to-face with a crotchety blind man and his service dog.
-He introduces himself as Colin's dad and rudely asks her who the hell she is.
-She politely tells him she's a friend of Colin's and says that Colin's out running errands, but that he'll be back soon.
+He introduces himself as Colin's dad and rudely asks who the hell she is.
+She politely tells him she's a friend of Colin's and that Colin's out running errands, but that he'll be back soon.
 She invites Grumps inside.

 The Peach Pit.
 Tara asks Kelly what she and Greg are doing tonight, and Kelly grins and goes, "Bowling."
 Tara says that that sounds like fun, so Kelly invites her to come along, but Tara declines and says she hates being a third wheel.
 She gets up and heads off to the bathroom just as David arrives to join them.
 Kelly asks him what he's doing tonight, and he's like, "Nerthin", so she invites him bowling - under the condition that he ask Tara to be his date.
 David makes a blech face (haha!), then chuckles and says, "Not a chance."
 Kelly begs him to reconsider and explains how guilty she feels, going out with Greg every night and leaving Tara home alone.
 When Tara reappears from her bathroom trip, David dutifully asks her if she'd like to be his bowling date tonight.
-Tara says she fully realizes this is a set-up, and David's like, "D'yuh", but Tara's game for a night of bowling and accepts his invitation.
+Tara says she fully realizes this is a set-up, and David's like, "Well d'yuh", but Tara's game for a night of bowling and accepts his invitation.

-The campers arrive at their final destination, and DCS are delighted with their campsite...until they realize that their neighbors are the Canucks.
+The campers arrive at their final destination and DCS are delighted with their campsite...until they realize that their neighbors are the Canucks.
 They look put out, so the guys offer to introduce them.
 The Canucks are delighted to see them again and thank the guys for their earlier assistance in changing their tire.
 Donna says they're more than happy to have loaned out their menfolk, and then Susan chimes in and says, "But now we need them back."
 The 90210 couples head back to their campsite to set up their tents, but it's clear that the Canucks are having great difficulty with that task.
 So far they don't seem like the handy sort.
-They breezily assure the 90210 couples that they can handle it, and Donna chirps, "OK!
+They breezily assure the 90210couples that they can handle it, and Donna chirps, "OK!
 Bye!"

 Colin's loft.
 Valerie serves Grumps some lasagna and politely tries to make conversation, but he grumbles that it isn't necessary, then growls at her about how he came back from the Vietnam War with no eyes.
 Yeesh.
 Valerie asks him how long he's in town for, and he snaps, "Why?!
 Are you anxious to get rid of me?"
-She says no, and he gruffly tells her that that's good 'cause he hasn't seen his son in five years.
+She pretends that she's not, and he gruffly tells her that that's good 'cause he hasn't seen his son in five years.
 He says he heard Colin's doing well in California and making a name for himself.
 LOL.
 Who the hell's he been talking to?
 Colin arrives home, much to Valerie's relief, and is stunned to see his dad.
 He admonishes the curmudgeon for just showing up after many years of not calling or writing.
 Grumps asks him if he wants him to leave (yes please), but Colin suddenly looks contrite and says no.

 Campsite.
 The 90210 couples are enjoying their campfire dinner, and Donna suggests they all go hiking in the morning.
 The Canucks, meanwhile, are still fumbling around with their tent.
 Steve stops by their site on his way back from collecting firewood and offers his assistance, so then Brandon suggests to Joe that they also head over and see what they can do to help.
 DCS look miffed, but pretend they're totally fine with it.